-201. Introduction to Physical Education - Emphasis is placed on philosophy and history as it has influenced physical education.
+Four Credits Cole, Staff Both Semesters - 201.
+Introduction to Physical Education Emphasis is placed on philosophy and history as it has influenced physical education.
 The student is also oriented to professional work in this field.
 A laboratory experience is required for all majors and minors.
-In the lab an assessment of each student's skills, fitness level, and motor performance will be determined and appropriate activity classes required in areas of deficiency.
-Four Credits Wolters, Vander Meer Fall Semester
+In the lab an assessment of each student's skills, fitness level, and motor performance will be determined and appropriate activity classes prescribed for areas of deficiency.